There are weeks watching this show that there’s very little to talk about. This was not one of those weeks!

 Joey Van Pelt, who entered the house first, was also the first evicted, an unprecedented event in US BB history.
 Scott Weintraub also entered first and left first back in season four, but his departure was an expulsion, not an eviction.
 Joey’s game seemed doomed from the beginning, as she instantly tried to form an all-gal alliance, and was eventually busted for it by Amber Bozotra.
-While first cycle HOH “de tutti capi” Caleb Reynolds will get credit for the execution, but give Amber a huge assist, a bit of an oddity despite their relationship mainly based on Caleb’s grossly unrealistic expectations.
+While first cycle HOH “de tutti capi” (boss of all bosses) Caleb Reynolds will get credit for the execution, but give Amber a huge assist, a bit of an oddity despite their relationship mainly based on Caleb’s grossly unrealistic expectations.

 Many in social media (and host Julie Chen parroted this Thursday night, a clue that she mails in her appearances on the show and isn’t the most aware of what is happening) thought Joey played a horrendous game.
 I’m not that convinced.
 The only people that determine how good your game is are the people you play with.
 Joey didn’t catch good breaks early, and every move she made thereafter only accelerated her downward spiral.
 She was probably not the best of the “first out” players strategically (I think Sheryl Braxton and Mike Lubinski deserve that distinction), but definitely one of the most entertaining.

 Donny Thompson replaced Van Pelt as a member of Team America, the in-house alliance that “we” vote to control, with two more to follow by the end of the week.
 As mentioned last week, I feel that these devices that let “us” (note how many times I use certain words in quotes, people) decide what houseguests do are totally unnecessary, as it seems to be open manipulation.
 Without getting into the various conspiracy theories that I already have in this blog (and one point of fact from BB8), I’d much rather see the houseguests play their own games, such as they are.